-Connect the tracks to the channels in the way that you want, then click "OK" to export to the multi-channel file.
+Connect the tracks to the channels in the way that you want, then click "OK" to return to the Export Audio dialog to effect the export.

 - There is no support at the moment for multi-channel playback of audio in Audacity - playback of a multi-channel file in Audacity will always be mixed down to stereo.
 Similarly, the and commands only mix down to mono or stereo.

 - Audacity does not perform mapping of the channels in exported files to specific playback channels.
 Use the Audio Track Dropdown Menu or mouse drag on the Track Control Panel of tracks to move tracks up and down so they match the channel layout of the format you are exporting to.
 In addition, 5.1 files in OGG and AC3 formats are often FL, FC, FR, SL, SR, LFE.